niteshraj2310/Agroforestry/README.md

-## Did you know that ghosts call their true love their ghoul-friend?
+## What do you call two guys hanging out by your window?
+Kurt & Rod.